 Seneca Rocks is a part of the Spruce Knob Seneca Rocks Recreation Area of the Monongahela Forest, with some of the best hiking trails on the east coast within easy reach of Yokum’s Vacationland.

-Yokum’s Stables will be offering horseback rides to the top of Seneca Rocks again in 2017!
-The stables will be open from April 1 through mid-November, and will be Open Thursday-Sunday, and Monday Holidays only (Memorial Day & Labor Day).
+Yokum’s Seneca Rocks Stables offers horseback rides to the top of Seneca Rocks seasonally (typically from the beginning of April through mid-November).
+Open Thursday-Sunday, and Monday Holidays only (Memorial Day & Labor Day).
 Closed Monday, Tuesday & Wednesday.
-Rides will depart at 10:00am, 1:00pm, and 4:00pm.
+Rides depart at 10:00am, 1:00pm, and 4:00pm.
 Reservations recommended, and please plan to arrive 30 minutes prior to the departure time.
 Rides last about 1.5 hours, and include a short break at the observation deck at the top of the rocks to walk around.
 Cost is $40 per person.
 The stables are located behind the Lower Campground and Yokum’s Restaurant.
 Website

 Barn Phone: 304-567-2466 Cell Phone: 304-668-0650

 Yokum’s General Store & Grill

 Yokum’s General Store supplies Seneca Rocks’ visitors and residents with all the souvenirs, camping supplies, and grocery items they could possibly need.
 From coonskin hats to ramen noodles, Yokum’s tries to supply people with all their basic needs on a trip to the mountains.
 You can get your firewood, ice, and other necessities here.
 There is even a deli, which was remodeled in the spring of 2016.
 Not only can you get sliced meats and cheeses, but it’s also a great place to get a burger.
 We even do our own pork BBQ, which can’t be beat!
 And best of all, you can get hand-dipped Hershey’s ice cream, available from Spring through fall.

 *The old restaurant is currently closed.
 Hot meals are available year-round at the Deli, located in the General Store.
 Please check in for all cabins, bunk houses, and camping at the General Store*

 *Inquire about catering for your group event.